PRIDE-R/prideR/README.md

 #### PRIDE Cluster

-Get page 0 with a size of 20 clusters for peptide sequence *ELISN*:
+Get page 0 with a size of 20 clusters for peptide sequence *LSVDYGK*:

-    search.ClusterSearchResults("elisn", 0, 20)
+    search.ClusterSearchResults("LSVDYGK", 0, 20)

 As a data frame:

-    as.data.frame(search.ClusterSearchResults("elisn", 1, 20))
+    as.data.frame(search.ClusterSearchResults("LSVDYGK", 0, 20))

 Plot results:

-    plotresults(search.ClusterSearchResults("elisn", 0, 20))
+    plot(search.ClusterSearchResults("LSVDYGK", 0, 20))

 ### Future Works